-To avoid having to draw the form needed by this exercise, right-click on the name of your project in Solution Explorer then choose Add --> Existing Item... (you can also press SHIFT + ALT + A to do the same thing).
+To avoid having to draw the form needed for this exercise, right-click on the name of your project in Solution Explorer then choose Add --> Existing Item... (you can also press SHIFT + ALT + A to do the same thing).

-Choose only the file called frmPreference.cs in the above folder to import it into your project, then edit Program.cs to make this the default form.
+Choose only the file called frmLazyMessageBox.cs in the above folder to import it into your project, then edit Program.cs to make this the default form.
 When you run your application, you should now see this:

 You'll be able to fill in the various parts to get a message box displayed on screen!

 Double-click on the Show message button to create event-handling code.
 Type in MessageBox.Show( to start a command; Visual Studio will give 21 different argument signatures that you can use (you can click on the black triangles as shown below to move between these):

 The 3rd way to write a message box (out of 21 possible syntaxes).